cjdelisle/cjdns/contrib/doc/randombytes.md

 ## DESCRIPTION

-Writes random bytes to stdout forever using the cryptographically secure random generator in libnacl.
+Writes random bytes to stdout forever using the cjdns secure random generator.
 In practice, the output is piped to a program like dd(1) or base64(1).

 ## SEE ALSO